1) When calculating emissions: details matter

 Emission factors are generated from EEIO data published by environmental researchers and government agencies at DEFRA, the US EPA, and Exiobase.
 The specific source used depends on the emission factor requested, and sources are always cited in our web app and API responses.

-Because these datasets are updated irregularly, they need to be adjusted for changes over time in inflation and grid intensity to be useful.
+Because these datasets are updated irregularly, and depend on currency valuations and other factors, they need to be adjusted for changes over time in inflation and grid intensity to be useful.

 Country-level industry emission factors are: